ayako02/vscode-sodagreen-theme/README.md

 Give me stars 🌟🌟🌟🌟🌟 if you like the theme! :D <3
 Your encouragement is always my motivation!

+#### The Night Sodagreen

+There's a night version of this theme!
+Here's the official link for it: [Sodagreen Night Theme](https://marketplace.visualstudio.com/items?itemName=AyakoSky.sodagreen-night-theme)
+Feel free to search `Sodagreen Night Theme` and download it from the marketplace.

 **Happy coding!
 Cheers!**

 # VSCode 主题 —— 苏打绿